knkrn5/Programming-Concepts/git/git.md

 git branch
 git branch --show-current
-git checkout -b <branch-name> # Creates and switches to feature-branch from the current branch git branch -d <branch-name> # Deletes the branch locally if it has been fully merged into another branch git branch -D <branch-name> # to force delete even if unmerged
+git branch -r # lists all remote branches git branch -a # See All Branches (Local + Remote) git checkout -b <new-branch-name> # Creates the new branch from the current branch and switches to newly-created-branch from the current branch, here -b is shortcut for "git branch new-branch + git checkout new-branch" git branch -d <branch-name> # Deletes the branch locally if it has been fully merged into another branch git branch -D <branch-name> # to force delete even if unmerged